 What is a travel visa?
-Sadly, we can’t always go where we want and an international travel visa is the permission slip that lets us into certain countries and allows us to stay for a while.
+Sadly, we can’t always go where we want, and an international travel visa is the permission slip that lets us into certain countries and allows us to stay for a while.
 In some countries you need a visa to visit, others give a free visa on arrival, and some may require nothing at all.

 It can be a simple ink stamp, or a sophisticated multicolored label that covers an entire page.